justinmahar/react-pdf-builder/README.md

 Below is a component that renders a standard A4 size PDF with a heading, paragraph, card, and table.
 You can use this as a starting point.

 Most components can be themed using the `swatch` prop, and custom styled using `style` and CSS.

-Use `LETTER` page size for 8.5x11" paper used in the US.
+Use `LETTER` page size for 8.5x11" paper used in the USA.

 ```jsx
 import { ReactPDFBuilder, Themes } from 'react-pdf-builder';